Blog

 Sample Tracking

 Gone are the days of missing or misidentified samples that result in delayed turnaround times.
-Those headaches have been replaced by a pathology lab management system that assigns specimen-unique identifiers when a test order has been placed, integrates with barcode printing hardware, and provides full traceability for all specimens, including specimens attached to batch orders.
+Those headaches have been replaced by a pathology lab management system that assigns specimen-unique identifiers when a test order is placed, integrates with barcode printing hardware, and provides full traceability for all specimens, including specimens attached to batch orders.

 Learn More: How Specimen Tracking Software Improves Efficiency and Reduces the Chance for Diagnostic Errors